ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 I see the shader is working now, but the outline is broken?
 -------------------
-For this tutorial shader, you can let Unity to calculate smooth normal for you, but doing this will make lighting slightly incorrect.
+For this tutorial shader, you can let Unity to calculate smooth normal for you, which can produce better outline, but doing this will make lighting slightly incorrect.

 1. click you character's .fbx
 2. In the model tab
 3. edit "Normals" to Calculate
 4. edit "Smoothing Angle" to 180

 ![screenshot](https://i.imgur.com/yxDkeGP.png)
 before calculate smooth normal (printscreen of tutorial shader, not full version)